Arthur Postle

-Career

 Early life

 Postle was born in Springside near Pittsworth, in the Darling Downs of the Australian state of Queensland.
 Part of a large family, Postle was the second-oldest of nine children for Arthur Benjamin Postle Snr. and Frances Postle, née Honor.
 Postle's father was born in Melbourne, while his mother was English.

 Postle was schooled at Springside State School, starting there in 1888.
 He showed much promise as a runner from early on in his career, and after leaving education in 1893 to work on his father's farm he continued to compete in local athletics tournaments.
 For one, he needed to catch an early morning train, which he missed.
 He nevertheless decided to walk the distance to the track, which took him all day.

 His father disapproved of Postle's running aspirations; the family farm struggled constantly against drought.
 Postle was coached instead by his uncle who owned a farm next door on which he had cut a running track.
 After years work on his father's farm, Postle left to pursue his athletic career in 1899, while his brothers all remained to continue farming.